AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Common Insurance Endorsements

-• New-car replacement: Did you buy a new car?
+• New car replacement: Did you buy a new car?
 If so, consider adding new-car replacement coverage, which would get you a car of the same or similar make, model, and year if you total the vehicle.
 Or, it could provide you with a specific dollar amount to replace the car yourself.

 • Gap coverage: For loaned or leased vehicles, gap coverage will cover the remaining amount on a loan if you’ve totaled your car.
 Most lenders and lessors require gap insurance.
+Imagine you totaled your leased car that’s only worth $15,000, but you still owe $20,000 on it.
+Gap coverage ensures you’re not left paying that $5,000 difference out of pocket.

 • Rental car coverage: Rental car coverage provides you with a rental car if your car is being repaired under a covered claim.
+It typically comes with daily and total limits, for example, maximum $30 daily reimbursement, for up to 30 days or $900 total.

 • Rate lock: Rate lock is a protection that says your rate won’t rise if you meet certain conditions in a given time period, like not causing any car accidents.
+Erie is a notable insurer that offers rate lock, which applies the same rate as long as you don’t change the policy, change addresses, or add/remove drivers.

 • Diminishing deductible: A diminishing deductible means you’ll pay less and less for your deductible each year you go without an accident or claim, depending on the insurance provider.
-With some companies, the deductible can go all the way down to $0.2
+With some companies, the deductible can go all the way down to $0.2 Liberty Mutual is an example of an insurer that offers diminishing deductibles.

-• Commercial insurance: You’ll need separate coverage if you drive for commercial reasons, such as for a rideshare service like Uber or a food delivery service like Grubhub.
+• Commercial or rideshare insurance: You’ll need separate coverage if you drive for commercial reasons, such as for a rideshare service like Uber or a food delivery service like Grubhub.
 Regular personal auto insurance policies don’t apply to any commercial driving, so make sure you’re covered properly with this endorsement.

 FYI: